-For this Long Term Financial Strategy, 2022/23 represents year 1 the base year.
-The Council's medium term financial plan covers the period to 2026/27 and this longer term financial plan projects forward to 2031/32 giving a longer term 10 year view of the revenue budget.
+For this Long Term Financial Strategy, 2023/24 represents year 1 base year.
+The Council's medium term financial plan covers the period to 2027/28 and this longer term financial plan projects forward to 2032/33 giving a longer term 10 year view of the revenue budget.
 This strategy thereby aligns the planning horizon for revenue with the approach already adopted for capital.
 The following key variables have been considered in preparing the 10 year plan:

-- Scottish Government funding levels - Council Tax income levels - Opportunities for increased commercialisation to increase income including fees & charges and increased grant funding opportunities - Assumptions on inflation including pay increases - Assumptions on increased demand for services such as in Health & Social Care services - Investment in modernisation of the Council such as: - o IT investment to improve services, deliver revenue savings and to maintain a secure and reliable operating environment - o investment in plant and vehicles to improve service delivery and addressing climate change, replacing ageing vehicles with modern electric vehicles where possible - o investment in buildings to improve service delivery and energy efficiency
+- Anticipated Scottish Government funding levels; - Council Tax income levels; - Opportunities for increased commercialisation to increase income including fees & charges and increased grant funding opportunities; - Assumptions on inflation including pay increases; - Assumptions on increased demand for services such as in Health & Social Care services; - Investment in modernisation of the Council such as: - o IT investment to improve services, deliver revenue savings and to maintain a secure and reliable operating environment; - o investment in plant and vehicles to improve service delivery and addressing climate change, replacing ageing vehicles with modern electric vehicles where possible; and - o investment in buildings to improve service delivery and energy efficiency.

-- Savings deliverable from transformational change including investment in digital technologies, increased automation and a reducing property footprint - Loans charges the revenue cost of borrowing to support investment through the Capital Plan - National policy decisions which will impact on Local Government in the future such as the National Care Service.
+- Savings deliverable from transformational change including investment in digital technologies, increased automation and a reducing property footprint; - Loans charges the revenue cost of borrowing to support investment through the Capital Plan including the recent Service Concessions Arrangement where PPP debt has been reprofiled over the life of the asset rather than the life of the contract; and - National policy decisions which will impact on Local Government in the future such as the National Care Service.

-This is not an exhaustive list of variables which need to be considered, however the issues identified are considered to be the core issues which require to be considered.
-If these are followed and refined in the future, this will provide the Council with a robust approach to ensuring that the Council remains financially and operationally sustainable, and in doing so ensuring that it meets its statutory obligations, its policy aspirations and the needs of local communities.
+This is not an exhaustive list of variables which need to be considered; however, the issues identified are considered to be the core issues which require to be considered.
+If these are followed and refined in the future, this will provide the Council with a robust approach to ensuring that the Council remains financially and operationally sustainable, and in doing so ensures that it meets its statutory obligations, its policy aspirations and the needs of local communities.

-Scottish Government funding levels
+Anticipated Scottish Government funding levels